Protecting Tenants at Foreclosure Act Protects Bona Fide Tenant If Not A Party To the Foreclosure

 This case illustrates the competing interests at play with foreclosing and evicting mortgage lenders and tenants in possession of foreclosed properties and how a court must harmonize state and federal laws that apply to foreclosures and landlord tenant situations.

 Evictions can be complex and may deal with other areas of law.
-Contact Brabender & Chiang for legal counsel if you are dealing with an eviction to ensure compliance with all areas of law.
+Contact us if you need help with an eviction.